“How do I get grants?”

 How did I go from zero to hero?

 3. Define what needs funding.
 I spent some time looking at my organization in different ways looking for things foundations would fund.
-I could ask for operating money.
-I could ask for money for equipment or staff.
+I could ask for operating money and I could ask for money for equipment or staff.
+Or I could look for less-obvious things foundations might fund.
 I created “Fundable Areas” and wrote descriptions of them.
 It made my life easier when I did research, because I had lots of things to fund instead of just our annual operating budget.

 For example, a program providing after-school programs to kids might look for grants for education (if you’re doing tutoring), grants that fight gangs (because if they’re with you, they’re not doing gang stuff), grants for recreation (if you’re doing any kind of sports), and there’s probably a lot more.